shapelets/shapelets-examples/README.md

 # shapelets-solo-examples

-A set of examples using shapelets-solo platform.
+A set of running data-apps examples for Shapelets platform.

 ## Requirements

-Have been installed the JVM.
-Have been installed shapelets-solo.
+This package requires the python package shapelets-solo and the Java JVM 1.8 to be installed before running the examples.

 ```shell
 pip install shapelets-solo